A Bayesian Finite Mixture Model Approach for Mixed-type Data Clustering and Variable Selection with Censored Biomarkers: Discussion

 Third, while BFMM includes three representative covariance structures, it could benefit from integration with a broader class of covariance structures from parsimonious Gaussian mixture models.
 Moreover, the use of separate priors for continuous and categorical variables introduces asymmetry, which complicates direct comparisons of importance weights across variable types.
 While our method includes empirical guidance for tuning continuous shrinkage, parallel strategies for categorical priors remain underdeveloped.

 In summary, the proposed BFMM framework offers a unified, flexible, and interpretable solution for clustering mixed-type data, especially in complex biomedical settings.
 Its ability to accommodate mixed variable types, correlated features with cluster-specific dependencies, censored biomarkers, while offering interpretable variable importance measures, makes it well-suited to modern clinical research.
-By uncovering clinically relevant phenotypes and informing treatment-responsive subgroups, BFMM FMM has the potential to advance precision medicine and enhance the utility of real-world data for data-driven discovery and decision-making.
+By uncovering clinically relevant phenotypes and informing treatment-responsive subgroups, the proposed BFMM clustering framework has the potential to advance precision medicine and enhance the utility of real-world data for data-driven discovery and decision-making.